-The core Wazuh [8] component is open source, licensed with a modified GPLv2 license.
+The core Wazuh [9] component is open source, licensed with a modified GPLv2 license21.

-The deployment scripts for the MEDINA proof-of-concept and the Wazuh & VAT Evidence Collector, developed by XLAB, are licenced with the open-source Apache Licence 2.0.
+The deployment scripts for the MEDINA proof-of-concept and the Wazuh and VAT Evidence Collector, developed by XLAB, are licenced with the open-source Apache Licence 2.0.

-The code of open-source components built by MEDINA is available on the project's git repository, on GitLab hosted by TECNALIA:
+The code of open-source components built by MEDINA is available on the project's git repository, on GitLab hosted by TECNALIA, for Wazuh and VAT Evidence Collector22 and for Wazuh deployment repository23.